 - Nori (seaweed) sheets

 - Shredded cabbage

 - Salad greens

 What to Serve with Bibim Guksu

-These noodles are SO good on its own as a filling meal or even as a refreshing side dish.
+These spicy Korean cold noodles are SO good on their own as a filling meal or even as a refreshing side dish.
 Here are a few other entrees that pair well with these popular Korean noodles:

 Did You Make This Recipe & Hungry for More?

 Follow along @MikhaEats on Instagram and Tiktok for drool-worthy step-by-step videos.
 Tag @MikhaEats on Instagram stories for a chance to be featured!